 “We have to find ways to make the things we talk about [in Sunday school] portable,” Wyckoff said of the activity.
 “That’s a key to our faith communities and congregations today—sharing the grace and love we find there.”

 Christine Treger, from the Presbyterian Church in Westfield, New Jersey, said Growing in Grace & Gratitude fits the needs of the classroom and teachers, even sending parents “Grace Sightings” emails so they can, with their children, help to see the places God is working in their lives.

 “I also use it in a mid-week program for ages three through fifth grade and for Sunday school,” she said.
 “It’s very Reformed and opens up the possibility that there can be more than one ‘grace sighting’ in each story, and that God continually works in us, through us and for us.”

 Hinds also announced and upcoming confirmation curriculum based on the data collected by the five-denomination Lilly Endowment funded Confirmation Project.
 Expected for Fall 2018 with the title “Big God, Big Questions,” the PC(USA) has been invited to develop the curriculum based on results of the Lilly study.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: APCE, association of presbyterian church educators, cmp, Congregational Ministries Publishing, Denver, education, pcusa, presbyterian, young adults, youth

-Ministries: Camps and Conference Centers, Congregational Ministries Publishing, Ministries With Youth, Theology, Formation and Evangelism
+Ministries: Camps and Conference Centers, Congregational Ministries Publishing, Ministries With Youth, Theology, Formation & Evangelism